 The weather in the North is perfect for growing several kinds of vegetables and fruits, but nothing is more popular and delicious than the plump red strawberries here.

 La Trinidad, the capital of Benguet, is about 30 minutes from the Baguio town proper.
 This municipality is where you'll find hectares of land dedicated to growing strawberries to supply the rest of the country.
+It is one of the most frequented Benguet tourist spots.

 Strawberries are best eaten when they're freshly harvested.
 So, grab a basket and pick the berries yourself.
 Aside from being such a unique experience, harvesting fruits will also give you a deeper appreciation for the Ibaloi farmers who till these lands.